norz3n/slowverb/README.md

 Open-source alternative to [SlowedAndReverb.Studio](https://slowedandreverb.studio/) as a browser extension.

-Apply Slowed + Reverb effects to any audio/video right in your browser — YouTube, SoundCloud, Spotify Web, and any other website.
+Apply Slowed + Reverb effects to any audio/video right in your browser — YouTube and YouTube Music.

 ## Features